 We understand that not all students have access to a vehicle on campus.
 To ensure that all students have the opportunity to serve at out-of-town sites, we provide access to college vehicles.
 The use of college vehicles is reserved for those students who do not have a vehicle registered on campus.
 Exceptions to this rule may be granted for extenuating circumstances presented to the Director of the Center for Community-Based Learning.

-- Register as a college driver: Take your current driver’s license to be copied to facilities planning and management located on Broadway across from the Maytag Student Center.
+- Register as a college driver: Take your current driver’s license to be copied to facilities planning and management located on the main floor in the west suite of Hoffman Hall.

 - If you are registering after September 30th of each academic year you must provide a certified driving record from the Iowa Department of Transportation:

 Follow this link to the Iowa DOT website to request a copy of your certified driving record.
-Be certain to use your home town address for the form but have results sent to your college address.
-When you receive the results, take to Liz Vande Kieft in the Center for Community-Based Learning, Roe Center 227.
+Records are now available online for a fee of $7.
+When you receive the results, forward or take to Liz Vande Kieft in the Center for Community-Based Learning, Roe Center 227.
 If you have questions, contact Liz at 641-628-7477 (ext.
-7477) or email@example.com
+7477) or firstname.lastname@example.org

 - Reserve vehicle: Contact Liz Vande Kieft and she will work with Facilities Planning & Management to secure your reservations.